-Much of WRRC's research will focus on hydrology, both surface and subsurface in the context of climate change, land use changes, and population growth.
+Much of WRRC's research will focus on hydrology, both surface and subsurface in the context of climate change, land use changes, population growth and the food-energy-water nexus.
 Assessment and modeling of ground and surface water are of paramount importance in Hawaii, where some 99% of our drinking water comes from groundwater and where flash flooding due to intense storm episodes combined with our unique topography has caused millions of dollars of damage in recent years.
-WRRC's contributions to understanding how water moves in our streams and aquifers and how the anthropogenic contaminants end up in water supply wells will help guide state and local agency decisions.
-This division will also address issues pertaining to the usage of and the impact on water resources of potential biofuel production on the islands.
+WRRC's contributions to understanding how water moves in our streams and aquifers and how anthropogenic contaminants end up in water supply wells will help guide state and local agency decisions.
+This division will also address issues pertaining to the usage of and the impact on water resources of various industries including potential biofuel production on the islands.